Search

 If the Atman is a pervading essence, as the so-called space inside a vessel is really the all-pervading space, the attainment of salvation by the Atman would mean the attainment of salvation by the omnipresent consciousness itself, which is called the Atman in terms of the bodily existence.
 Salvation is a universal attainment - universal in the sense that you cannot separate yourself from the environment in which you are located when you are rising up to the state of salvation or attainment of God.

 The environment of human society is part and parcel of your existence here in society.
 In a similar manner, the entire nature is a larger society than human society, which is an inseparable accompaniment to your personal existence.
 Society and nature cling to you, not as external objects or things, but as your own wider involvement in the life of the universe.
 The attainment of salvation, therefore, is an indescribable, unthinkable achievement.
 Humanly conceivable methods of operation cannot comprehend this truth.
-For the time being, when you are an ardent student of Yoga persisting in the salvation of yourself, you have to stand up as a super-human person.
-The Yogi is not a person.
+For the time being, when you are an ardent student of yoga persisting in the salvation of yourself, you have to stand up as a super-human person.
+The yogi is not a person.
 He is a super-individual comprehensiveness, the meaning of which has to be clear.
 When you rise to the Almighty, the entire creation rises with you.

 I have been mentioning another analogy on other occasions that when you wake up from a dream, all the people in the dream also wake up with you; they are not remaining there outside you.
 It is not that you, separately from those people you have seen in the dream, have woken up.
 This phenomenon also is unthinkable.
 Society-bound mentality cannot understand this philosophical or spiritual connotation of spiritual experience.
 As all the world of dream experience rises simultaneously into a wider comprehension of waking consciousness, in a similar manner the world consciousness will rise up with you.
 If this does not take place, salvation has no meaning.

 These precedents of consideration when you sit for meditation have to be taken care of very carefully.
 I have dilated upon the methods of meditation; some system of contemplation on the deity as you conceive it was explained: that was particularly an aspect of devotion (bhaktimarga).
-But there are other ways which certain Yoga students may follow.
+But there are other ways which certain yoga students may follow.
 They are the purely volitional methods of affirmation of will: it is not a devotion to any particular deity, but it is a devotion to a particular principle.
-This psychological method of contemplation is actually the attempt on the part of a Yoga student to grasp the principles of operation in the universe.
+This psychological method of contemplation is actually the attempt on the part of a yoga student to grasp the principles of operation in the universe.

 What are the principles?
 You have heard in cosmological doctrines that the creation of the world as we conceive it commenced with a dark covering of potentiality for creation called mulaprakriti, the original matrix of the creative process.
-The methodology of the descent in the process of creation is very important to remember in the path of Yoga.
+The methodology of the descent in the process of creation is very important to remember in the path of yoga.

 The Universal Being appears to be clouded, as it were, with this darkness of potentiality for creation, as it happens when we are fast asleep.
 The darkness of the causes of our sleep covers the potential Atman within us, so that even if we have the brilliance of the consciousness of the Atman within us imperishably, the darkness of the potential for sleep covers it, so that when we are fast asleep we do not know what is actually happening to us.
-It is only when we wake up that we enter that there was some obstacle, due to which we were not aware even of our own existence.
+It is only when we wake up that we realise that there was some obstacle, due to which we were not aware even of our own existence.
 The process of creation is similar to the process of waking up from sleep.

 What happens when we are awake?
 Our consciousness of existence manifests itself and tells us that we are, and that there is a world of objects outside.
 Here in this waking perception, the Atman does not directly operate; if it did, you would not see the world outside.
 You would see a flood of light, but that does not happen in our waking condition, due to the fact that even when we are awake, the consciousness of the Atman penetrates through the darkness that covered us in sleep and, therefore, our waking understanding is a condition - rather a little bit distorted way of perception.
 This is the reason why with all our intellectuality, rationality, study and learning, we cannot understand the world correctly.
 We see it topsy-turvy and thoroughly mistake it for something different from what it really is.

 Intellectual knowledge, rationality, philosophical or any kind of achievement is not of utility in the spiritual contemplation of the soul.
 All the great values of life that we enshrine in our bosom as very dear to us are of no worth finally, as you will know at the time of passing from this world.
 Great men and poor men die in the same way.
-Rich man and poor man, known man and unknown man - death is a enter of everyone.
+Rich man and poor man, known man and unknown man – death is a leveller of everyone.
 Your learning has not helped in any way to distinguish you from a beggar or an illiterate man when you are actually dying.

 Such learning is poor stuff, which has no essence in it.
 This happens because our present waking consciousness, through which we learn all things, is conditioned by the darkness of ignorance.
 The inward consciousness manifests itself in waking through the cloud of our ignorance - disturbed, scattered in many directions, as sunlight does when it penetrates through scattered clouds.